rchaganti/DSCResources/cWindowsOS/README.md

 ![](http://i.imgur.com/p7dpa0B.png)

 When using this resource, both the *DriveLetter* and the *ImagePath* (ISO) must be specified.
 If the ISO image is already mounted with a different drive letter, this resource modifies it to the drive letter specified in the configuration script.
+The Id property is a unique key that is need to differentiate between resource instances where Ensure is set to Present or Absent.
+Without this you will not be able to mount and dismount the image in the same configuration.

     cDiskImage DiskImageDemo {
+        Id = 'ImageR2-Mount'
         ImagePath = 'C:\Software\WS12R2.ISO'
         DriveLetter = 'F'
         Ensure = 'Present'